Five top tips for fast growth businesses

 Share options worth up to £250,000 can be granted to employees under EMI.

 Where a business does not qualify for EMI, the Company Share Option Plan (CSOP) may provide a neat alternative.
 Options can be granted to employees with no Income Tax on the grant or exercise of the options, and Capital Gains Tax would apply to any growth in the value of the shares on a future sale.
-The limit for CSOP options is lower at only £30,000 but this is due to increase to £60,000 from April 2023.
+The limit for CSOP options is £60,000.

 Where businesses are keen to retain or attract top talent, but don’t have the cashflow available to pay bonuses or increase salaries, share options can be an effective and affordable way to incentivise employees.
 The arrangements are relatively straight forward to implement but there are some bear traps to avoid, so advice (legal and tax) should be taken before conversations commence with employees.